gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 1. [`LayerRenderer.Layout.dedicated`](https://developer.apple.com/documentation/compositorservices/layerrenderer/layout/dedicated) - A layout that assigns a separate texture to each rendered view.
 So two eyes - two textures.
 2. [`LayerRenderer.Layout.shared`](https://developer.apple.com/documentation/compositorservices/layerrenderer/layout/shared) - A layout that uses a single texture to store the content for all rendered views.
 One texture big enough for both eyes.
-3. [`LayerRenderer.Layout.layered`](https://developer.apple.com/documentation/compositorservices/layerrenderer/layout/layered) - A layout that specifies each view’s content as a slice of a single 3D texture with two slices total.
+3. [`LayerRenderer.Layout.layered`](https://developer.apple.com/documentation/compositorservices/layerrenderer/layout/layered) - A layout that specifies each view’s content as a slice of a single 3D texture with two slices.

 Which one should you use?
 Apple official examples use `.layered`.
 Ideally `.shared` or `.layered`, as having one texture to manage results in fewer things to keep track of, less commands to submit and less GPU context switches.
-Some rendering techniques such as Vertex Amplification do not work with `.dedicated`, which expects a separate render pass for each texture, so it is best avoided.
+Some rendering techniques such as vertex amplification do not work with `.dedicated`, which expects a separate render pass to draw content for each eye texture, so it is best avoided.

 Let's update the configuration code once more: